This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 sync export option for data safety

 and NFS protocol compliance.
-This means that for most data modifying operations,
+For most data-modifying operations, the

-the Filestore instance waits for the data to be committed to
+Filestore instance waits for the data to be committed to storage

-storage before replying to requests from the client VM.
-When many files are
+before replying to requests from the client VM.
+When many files are involved in

-involved in an operation, the client makes a long series of synchronous
+an operation, the client makes a long series of synchronous operations and the

-An example of this is extracting an archive on the file share, like TAR files.
-TAR makes a large number of synchronous operations in a series when extracting an archive containing many files.
-As a result, performance is significantly reduced.
+An example of this scenario is when you extract an archive on the file share, like tar files.
+TAR makes many synchronous operations in a series when extracting an archive containing many files.
+As a result, performance is reduced.

-If you're trying to copy a large number of small files to a file share, try
+If you're trying to copy many small files to a file share, try parallelizing

 mkdir -p /mnt/nfs/many_files_rsync/ time gsutil -m -q rsync -rp many_files /mnt/nfs/many_files_rsync/